CIERA-Northwestern/press-dash/README.md

 <**root-dash**: The above button tracks the status of code tests for the repository.
 You need to replace the URLs in the markdown with your own URLs.>

 This <**data-science dashboard**> provides a way for interested individuals to explore data regarding <**your data source**>.
+This dashboard setup is primarily for exploratory or explanatory data analysis common in academia, whereas preditive data analysis is more common outside academia.
+Predictive data science dashboards may differ in usage and structure.

 Instructions are provided below for various levels of usage.
 Even if you have never edited code before, the goal of the instructions in [Level 1](#level-1-using-the-dashboard-on-your-computer) is for you to run the dashboard on your computer.